tabrindle/envinfo/README.md

 [![Build Status](https://travis-ci.org/tabrindle/envinfo.svg?branch=master)](https://travis-ci.org/tabrindle/envinfo) [![npm version](https://badge.fury.io/js/envinfo.svg)](https://badge.fury.io/js/envinfo) [![npm downloads per month](https://img.shields.io/npm/dm/envinfo.svg?maxAge=86400)](https://www.npmjs.com/package/envinfo) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## The problem
+- It works on my computer
+- "command not found"
+- what version of "command" are you running?
+- what version of "different command" are you running?
+- do you have "insert obscure android sdk version"?
+- every github issue reporting template ever:

+**Please mention other relevant information such as the browser version, Node.js version, Operating System and programming language.**

+## This solution
+- Gather all of this information in one spot, quickly, and painlessly.

 ## Installation

 To use as a CLI tool, install this package globally: